bcassellius/note-taker/README.md

 <a name='installation'></a>
 ## Installation
-This app requires the installation and use of express and nonoid.
+This app can simply be run from the internet.
+To use this app on your local computer, you can clone the repository.
+This app requires the installation and use of express, node, and nanoid to run correctly.

 <a name='usage'></a>
 ## Usage